thavasnippets/awsapigatewayddb_vtl/README.md

 ```

-To insert 1000 rows into a DynamoDB table using the AWS CLI, you can create a Bash script.
-The script will make use of the aws dynamodb put-item command to insert each row.
-Below is an example Bash script:
+To insert sample 1000 rows into a DynamoDB table using the AWS CLI, you can create a Bash script.
 ```bash
 #!/bin/bash